Nurses and healthcare workers face unique risks. Learn about insurance options, typical premiums, and how shift work affects your coverage.

 Be truthful in disclosure - failure to disclose known exposures or test results can void your policy.

-Healthcare workers face a unique combination of physical, psychological, and biological risks that require thoughtful insurance planning.
-While you may pay 20-40% more than office workers for equivalent coverage, this premium reflects genuine occupational risk - and insurance is designed to protect against exactly these risks.
+Healthcare workers face a combination of physical, psychological, and biological risks that warrants thoughtful insurance planning.
+While premiums for healthcare-worker occupations typically sit above office-worker baselines, the loading reflects population-level statistical risk, and insurance is designed to provide protection against those risks.

-Insist on Own Occupation TPD: Any Occupation definitions create dangerous gaps for healthcare workers who could theoretically do office work but cannot continue in clinical roles.
+Own Occupation TPD often suits clinical roles: Any Occupation definitions can create gaps for healthcare workers who could theoretically perform office work but cannot continue clinical duties.
+Compare panel-insurer TPD definitions before deciding.

 Address shift work explicitly: Ensure policies cover irregular hours and define inability to work appropriately for shift workers.